kasperFlo/FoodFinderApp/README.md

     *   Refactored backend favouriting logic to integrate with core data, including a significant rework of the initial implementation.
     *   Implemented active geolocation tracking *and* refactored filtering functionalities from view to ViewModel.

-*   **Frontend Development:**
-    *   Implemented HomePage and basic navigation routing.
-    *   Implemented photo handling and display on UI.
-    *   Refactored frontend filters in the store list view to use the ViewModel.

 **Suthakaran:**

 *   **Frontend Development:**